Alienware typically makes monitors for heavy gaming, and this one is no exception.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-While playing on a colorful 4K flatscreen works well for most people, those who have experienced the wraparound visuals of a quality curved monitor often do not want to go back to a flatscreen.
+If you’re a serious PC gamer, you understand that the ability to become immersed in a game makes the experience that much better.
+While playing on a colorful 4K flatscreen works well for most people, those who have experienced the wraparound visuals of a quality curved monitor often don't want to go back to a flatscreen.

+Curved monitors are comparable to standard widescreen and flat monitors.
+But each side bends slightly inward, creating a curve that mirrors the curvature of your eyes.
 Curved monitors are designed to take advantage of your peripheral vision.
 You take in more of the screen at once for a more immersive viewing experience.

 Beyond the obvious curvature, curved computer monitors differ in some key ways from traditional flat-screen monitors.